top of page

 For short-term tests, we use Electret Ion Chambers, or E-Perms, to determine the amount of Radon in your home.
 These tests take approximately five days in total.
 To minimize the variation in the numbers, the test should be done in what’s referred to as closed-house conditions.
 You will need to keep all the windows and doors closed as much as possible for 12 hours before the test and during the four days of exposure for these test kits.

 We use Radonova Alpha Track test kits for our long-term testing.
 They are a highly reliable way to get Radon levels as close as possible to your annual average exposure.
 The test duration is between 91 days (3 months) and 365 days (1 year).
 Ideally, the testing is done during the heating season, as Radon is usually higher during the winter, but the test can be done anytime.
 Closed house conditions are not required for this test, nor do you need to do any preparations.
-All the test kits we offer come with detailed instructions and a prepaid envelope to send to the lab, and lab fees are included.
+All the test kits we offer come with detailed instructions and a pre-addressed envelope to send to the lab, and lab fees are included.

 Interpreting Your Test Results